OUR STAR TREK FOUND ITEM PROP GLASSES

 G071

 * These were made by Bodum.
-They make more than one style so be careful that you get the right one.
+They make more than one style so be careful to get the correct one.

 G072